 Many authors including Jordan Peterson are right in saying that the first step should be to acknowledge and focus on the malevolent elements in our personality so that they can be worked on, and that’s where spirituality starts.
 I fully agree with them, but I’m talking about the second step and the third step, and there is no harm talking about that as well when we start out with the first step.
 In fact, it’s helpful if one thinks about the master’s course and a PhD when one enrolls oneself for a bachelor’s course.

 Buddhism has been viewed in terms of its nihilism – as it has described human life in terms of the following four noble truths:-

 - There is a cause for suffering

 - This suffering can be eliminated

 - There is a path that leads to the end of suffering

 Looking at this one might get the impression that Buddhism doesn’t talk about happiness as a basic human condition.
 But according to Buddhism our true basic nature consists of the following four qualities:-

 - Equanimity – experience of emotionally neutral consciousness.

-- Friendly feelings towards all sentient beings (What Heidegger calls “Care” – we cannot not care about other human beings, it is intrinsic to human nature)
+- Friendly feelings towards all sentient beings (What Heidegger calls “Care” – we cannot care about other human beings, it is intrinsic to human nature)